Testimonials

 Why they startedTo capture memories without pressure

-Meera R.
+Meera P.

-Who the book was forMy father
+Who the book was forOur family reunion

-Who the book was forMy grandparents
+Who the book was forMy children

 Story situations

-Different families arrive with different reasons.
+Different people arrive with different reasons.

 A parent whose stories everyone keeps asking for